 COVID-19 Travel Restrictions in Malaysia

 Due to increased COVID-19 cases, lockdown restrictions are in effect in Malaysia until 28 June.
 All non-essential government services, businesses, and education institutions are closed.
 COVID-19 restrictions can change quickly.
 Be aware of restrictions at your location and follow the advice of local authorities.
 Inter-district and interstate travel are not permitted.
-You’ll need police permission to travel to Kuala Lumpur International Airport due to COVID-19 restrictions.
+You’ll need police permission to travel to Kuala Lumpur International Airport because of COVID-19 restrictions.

 For COVID-19 Travel Information: contact your airline or travel provider or refer to Malaysia Airlines Travel Advisory

 When your vehicle is standstill often, the battery can lose charge; hence, you may not start your car the next time you are ready to use it.